 Everyone is different and responds in his/her own particular way.
 Some clients change and heal more quickly than others.
 For almost everyone, the process of subconscious, emotional healing is an ongoing one and continues for a time after the sessions are complete.
 For most people, the formal part of therapy only requires between one and three sessions with the therapist.
 Everyone is different, however, and there is no way of knowing in advance what will be necessary for any individual client.

-The integration process varies from client to client.
+The integration process also varies from client to client.
 For some it can be rapid and for others it can be more subtle and gradual over a period of time (sometimes several weeks or occasionally longer).
 It is therefore important after working with the therapist, that the client gives his/her subconscious the opportunity to carry out the necessary deep changes.
-This is best done with an attitude of patience and trust in their healing ability.
-If the client follows the principles of sub-conscious change, the initial changes may well be only the start to continuing and life-changing experiences.
+This is best done with an attitude of patience and trust in their natural healing ability.
+When the client follows the principles of sub-conscious change, the initial changes may well be only the start to continuing and life-changing experiences.

 The therapist and client work together as a 'team'.
 A spirit of co-operation and mutual respect offers the comfort and security required to make the necessary changes.
 The therapist has no need to know the details of a client's history or 'inner mind', and when this need for privacy is respected, true healing takes place within the subconscious, resulting in gentle and permanent change.
-Clients are not counselled, analysed, urged to keep lists, do 'homework exercises' or other things that are still used in many other therapy models.
-These things are counter-productive where subconscious-level dynamics are involved.
+Clients are not counselled, analysed, urged to keep lists, do 'homework or imagination exercises' or other things that are still used in many other therapy models.
+These things are almost always counter-productive where subconscious-level dynamics are involved.

 The P.S.H. therapy model is securely based in the very latest scientific understandings of how we operate and organise ourselves at the subconscious level.
 It has evolved over a period of many years and many thousands of clinical hours.